EU and Africa leaders in migrant talks

 The EU commission says around €90 million will go to stepping up the protection of migrants and reinforcing migration management in Libya.

-More resources are also being poured into surveillance and cooperation with the Libyan coastguard as part of a so-called Seahorse Mediterranean Network.
+More resources are also being poured into surveillance and cooperation with the Libyan coastguard, as part of a so-called Seahorse Mediterranean Network.

 The mini-summit comes ahead of the EU's fifth Africa summit in November.
 The November summit aims to focus on youth, security, and economic development.